scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 }
 ```

-How do we avoid copy pasting those two lines to every HTTP handler function?
+How do we avoid copy-pasting those two lines to every HTTP handler function?
 Middlewares for the win!

 ### Basic Middleware